ydb-platform/ydb/ydb/docs/en/core/integrations/spring-data-jdbc.md

 ### YdbType {#ydbType}

-To declare a specific data type in {{ ydb-short-name }} you can use the `@YdbType` annotation on the entity field.
-Example usage:
+The `@YdbType` annotation allows you to declare a specific {{ ydb-short-name }} data type for an entity field.
+Here is an example of its usage:

 ```kotlin
 @YdbType("Json")